ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 ```

 The second model is a "coarse grained" version of the first.
-It is consistent with the first model but contains fewer details (*ie* it does not tell us which right handed person is doing the dishes).
+It is consistent with the first model but contains fewer details (*ie* it does not tell us which right handed person is doing the dishes at any given moment).
 This coarse-graining can be captured by the following way of mapping the first graph into the second:

 :::{admonition} Coarse graining
-* Send the `Paul` and `Toni` vertices get merged into a single vertex, `Righties`.
+* Send the `Paul` and `Toni` vertices to get merged into a single vertex, `Righties`.
-* Send the arrow representing the chore passing from `Paul` to `Toni` and the arrow representing the chore passing from `Toni` to `Paul` get collapsed to a single self-looping arrow on `Righties`.
+* Send the arrow representing the chore passing from `Paul` to `Toni` and the arrow representing the chore passing from `Toni` to `Paul` to get collapsed to a single self-looping arrow on `Righties`.
 :::